How to Self-Publish a Children’s Paperback Book

 Pricing & Royalty

-Now for the fun part: You can try entering various list prices and it will display the royalty you will receive after printing costs.
-You can experiment with different prices to see how your royalty is affected.
+Now for the fun part: You can experiment with different list-prices to see how your royalty is affected.
+Try entering different prices, and it will display your royalty after printing costs.

 Use your best judgment, but review similar books within the same subject category and page count to see where you fit in.